-We thought weâ€™d give you a rundown of what you can expect from this evening of top British and international artists (and you can bet your bottom dollar there will be a good helping glitz and bling thrown in).
+We thought weâ€™d give you a rundown of what you can expect from this evening of top British and international artists (and you can bet your bottom dollar there will be a good helping of glitz and bling thrown in).

 The night is set to be full of unforgettable performances from a diverse range of acts.
-Set to storm the stage is Australian rap sensation, Iggy Azalea along with euphoric sounds from Rudimental and multi-award-winning London artist, Tinie Tempah.
+The event was last held in Glasgow in 2013 andÂ includedÂ Australian rap sensation, Iggy Azalea, along with euphoric sounds from Rudimental and multi-award-winning London artist, Tinie Tempah.

-The MOBO Awards are part of the packed programme of music events whichÂ take place every year in the SSE Hydro arena this month.
+The MOBO Awards are part of the packed programme of music events whichÂ take place every year in the SSE Hydro arena.
 Located right beside the River Clyde near the heart of the city, this spaceship-style â€˜music Coliseumâ€™ is the perfect venue for this vibrant awards ceremony.
 This will be the fourthÂ time the MOBO AwardsÂ have been held in Scotlandâ€™s largest city.

 With a line-up this talented and unique, the 2016 MOBO Awards is not something you’ll want to miss!Â Thereâ€™s still time to get one of the hottest tickets in town, with prices starting at only Â£25.
 Why not make a weekend of it and enjoy the cityâ€™s great shopping, restaurants, bars and nightlife?

-Glasgow, are you ready for MOBO 18?
+Glasgow, are you ready for MOBO 21?
 We are.

 Latest posts by Amy Robertson (see all)